-NOTE 6 - DEPOSITS POLICY AND CREDIT RISK
+NOTE 4 - DEPOSITS POLICY AND CREDIT RISK

 It is the School's policy to maintain its cash and cash equivalents in major banks.
 Deposits are insured by the Federal Depository Insurance Corporation ("FDIC") up to \$250,000 per depositor, per financial institution.
-As of June 30, 2016, the carrying amount of the School's operating cash deposit and internal accounts were \$82,192 and \$20,693, respectively, and the bank balances totaled \$119,515 and \$20,693, respectively.
-As of June 30, 2016, balances held in financial institutions do not exceed the Federal Depository Insurance Corporation (FDIC) limit.
+As of June 30, 2021, the bank balance of the School's cash deposit accounts totaled \$238,345, and the carrying amounts totaled \$232,678.

 State statutes require, and it is the School's policy, that all deposits be made into, and be held by, financial institutions designated by the Treasurer of the State of Florida as "qualified public depositories" as defined by Chapter 280 of the Florida Statutes.
 This Statute requires that every qualified public depository institution maintain eligible collateral to secure the public entity's funds.
 The minimum collateral to be pledged by an institution, the collateral eligible to pledge, and reporting requirements of the qualified public depositor to the Treasurer is defined by the Statute.
 Collateral is pooled in a multiple qualified depository institution pool with the ability to assess members of the pool should the need arise.
 The School's deposits are held in a qualified public depository.
-They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2016.
+They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2021.

-NOTE 7 - GRANTS
+NOTE 5 - GRANTS